 SkirtsAfire Festival is a multi-disciplinary arts festival featuring the work of women.
-SkirtsAfire takes place on Alberta Avenue in conjunction with International Women’s Day, March 7-17, 2019.
+SkirtsAfire takes place in conjunction with International Women’s Day each year.
 We produce and present passionate, provocative, moving, and entertaining performances, exhibits, and workshops.

 The first skirt was designed and built for the Festival in 2013 and was worn by Cultural Minister Heather Klimchuk as the Honorary Skirt.
 It became the Official Festival Skirt that year, and was proudly featured in the Nina Art Gallery for the duration of the programming.
 In 2014, we opened up the Official Festival Skirt design as a competition in order to expand and allow for the ability to showcase more than one designer each year.

 We value diversity in the women we represent and therefore welcome women artists of all diverse backgrounds including trans women, self-identifying women, the LGBTQ2 community, all ethnicities, and all abilities.